-Payable if you need to schedule another exam due to not receiving a passing score or needing to reschedule due to a previous "no show," if eligible.
+Payable if you need to schedule another exam due to not receiving a passing score.

-Special Accommodations Missed Appointment/No Show Fee
+Special Accommodations \$200 Missed Appointment/No Show Fee

 In the event that a candidate with a special accommodation has scheduled and missed their exam appointment, this fee is charged by CCMC unless a valid and documented excuse is provided.